ErdunE/NortheasternMiami/CS5010ProgrammingDesignParadigm/Assignment 4/Escaping Button Game/README.md

 and frustration.
 * Click Feedback: The game tracks all missed clicks, amplifying the user’s sense of failure while encouraging persistence.
+* Fake Exit: Even when the user taps the exit button successfully, it doesn't exit the program as expected, a feeling as if you've entered a rogue website.